 Attend a Childminding Preparation Course (CPC).
 This will give you the skills and knowledge you require to complete your Ofsted application and start your childminding career.

-Attend a Paediatric First Aid, Safeguarding and Food Safety Level 2 Course
+Attend a Paediatric First Aid, Safeguarding Children and Food Safety Level 2 Course

 Prepare for your Ofsted Inspection Visit - Ofsted will contact you to arrange an inspector to visit your home.

 Pay your Ofsted Registration Fee.
 Then once you have got your Ofsted certificate (between 3 and 6 months while the checks and inspectors visit are made) and Public Liability Insurance, you can start work as a childminder.